 Visitor Residential Parking Permits

-Permits for out-of-town visitors staying at your residence for a minimum of 3 days up to a maximum of 30 days are available from our office.
-No residency may have more than 2 valid visitor permits at any one time.
+Permits are available from the WPA for visitors staying at your residence for a minimum of three days up to a maximum of 30 days.
+Each visitor permit is valid for only one vehicle and no residence may have more than two valid visitor permits at a time.

 As a valid residential parking permit holder, you will be required to provide one of the following as documentation: